frederikgramkortegaard/tribune/README.md

     // Register data collection module (how client fetches its data)
     // this could be a custom SQL query interface, an HTTP connection to temperature sensor
-    // or anything similar, it will be polled whenver the client receives an Announcement client.setDataCollectionModule(std::make_unique<SimpleDataCollectionModule>());
+    // or anything similar, it will be polled whenever the client receives an Announcement
+    // You must implement your own DataCollectionModule subclass client.setDataCollectionModule(std::make_unique<YourDataCollectionModule>());

     // Connect to server
     if (!client.connectToSeed()) {